-No one should have to see nonconsensual sexual content of themselves online, or elsewhere.
-Yet, technology and shortcomings in existing legal frameworks leave anyone exposed to this tech-enabled sexual abuse.
-The creation and distribution of nonconsensual manipulated intimate material (commonly referred to as "deepfakes") inflicts lasting harm on survivors.
+The creation and distribution of nonconsensual manipulated intimate material (commonly referred to as "deepfakes")1 hurts those depicted and leaves lasting impacts on survivors.
 We refer to imagery, video, audio, etc. that is produced or distributed without the consent of the subject and has been altered, potentially with artificial intelligence, to show nonconsensual intimate or explicit content as "nonconsensual manipulated intimate material".

-The trauma from nonconsensual use of a victim's image or voice for explicit material, or distributing private content, lasts a lifetime.
-The harm repeats with every reproduction.
-Its distribution invades private spaces, damaging reputations and relationships, including with family, friends, work, and religious communities.
-While states rush to catch up with technology, abusers exploit new technologies to control and harm victims.
-States must modernize their laws to address the crime and open pathways to justice for victims.
+The personal trauma of the nonconsensual use of a victim's image or voice to create modified explicit material or the distribution of private material can last a lifetime.
+The harm is repeated every time the material is reproduced.
+Additionally, the distribution of such material invades previously safe spaces and can hurt a victim's reputation and relationships, including with family, friends, work, and religious communities.